Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 verifyText  //div//a[2]  Login
 ==========  ===========  =====

-The parameters are not always required.
-It depends on the command.
-In some cases both are required, in others one parameter is required, and still in others the command may take no parameters at all.
+The parameters are not always required; it depends on the command.
+In some cases both are required, in others one parameter is required, and in still others the command may take no parameters at all.
 Here are a couple more
 examples: